mslusarz/csv-nix-tools/doc/csv-grep.1.md

 -S, --show-full
 :   print output in table format with pager

--T, --table=name
+-T, --table=*NAME*
-:   XXX
+:   apply the filter to rows only with _table column equal *NAME*

 -v, --invert
-:   XXX
+:   invert the sense of matching, selecting non-matching rows

 -x, --whole
-:   XXX
+:   the pattern used by -e, -E or -F options must match exactly (no preceding or succeeding characters before/after pattern)

 --help
 :   display this help and exit